Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Andrew McCutchen will square off against the Washington Nationals and Jeimer Candelario at Nationals Park on Saturday, with the first pitch at 1:05 PM ET.
+Andrew McCutchen and the Pittsburgh Pirates will meet Alex Call and the Washington Nationals on Sunday at Nationals Park, at 1:35 PM ET.

-Bookmakers list the Pirates as -135 moneyline favorites, while giving the underdog Nationals +110 moneyline odds to win.
-The total is 9 runs for the matchup.
+The Pirates are the favorite in this one, at -140, while the underdog Nationals have +115 odds to win.
+The over/under for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.